zopencommunity/meta/docs/Guides/QuickStart.md

 </video>

-## Upgrading Zopen Community
+## Upgrading zopen community

-Zopen Community can be upgraded like so:
+zopen community can be upgraded like so:

 ```
 $ zopen upgrade